Why are we adding grains to our Lyka recipes?

-So, when we learned about the emerging evidence about two grains in particular, we knew it was too good to ignore.
-Our in-house Integrative Vet, Dr. Matthew Muir, consulted with a veterinary nutritionist who agreed that these two powerful grains needed to join the Lyka ingredient line-up.
-Organic white quinoa is in our Lamb and Turkey recipe, whilst our Chicken and Beef recipes continue to be grain-free.
+So, when we learned about the emerging evidence about one grain in particular, we knew it was too good to ignore.
+Our in-house Integrative Vet, Dr. Matthew Muir, consulted with a veterinary nutritionist who agreed that this powerful grain needed to join the Lyka ingredient line-up.
+Organic white quinoa is in our Lamb and Turkey recipe, whilst our Chicken, Beef, Roo and Fish recipes continue to be grain-free.

 We’ve always aimed to keep carbohydrate levels at around 10-15% (of dry matter) across all of our recipes – most of which comes from vegetables like purple sweet potato.
 Adding new ancient grains to our Lamb and Turkey recipes will still keep the carbohydrate content at around this range.
 Most commercial dry foods, including grain-free, can contain up to 60% carbs.
 As high carbohydrate diets are increasingly linked to metabolic stress, we believe Lyka recipes are a healthier option for your pup.

 Simply being grain-free isn’t enough to ensure that your pup’s food is healthy.
 Many grain-free foods contain other ‘non-grain’ ingredients, which may offer little to no health benefits.
 It’s often a matter of how much is present in the food.
 For example, legumes may have health benefits in small amounts, but high levels (as is the case in many grain-free foods) can actually cause health issues for your pup.